Optimization of Wireless Sensor Nodes for Condition Monitoring

 The problem

-The MCL maintains a WSN simulation and analysis framework that can be used to automatically execute algorithms on microcontrollers and measure their execution time and energy consumption.
-These results are then fed into a realistic simulation of wireless sensor nodes (WSNs) under realistic application conditions.Your benefits
+The MCL maintains a WSN simulation and analysis framework (MCL WSN*Explorer), that can be used to automatically execute algorithms on microcontrollers and measure their execution time and energy consumption.
+The results are then fed into a realistic simulation of wireless sensor nodes (WSNs) under realistic application conditions.Your benefits

 We map your (WSN & algorithm) solution space – efficiently and accurately.
 You receive a comprehensive report that can serve as the basis for a product decision.
 You can then concentrate on the best solution options.